 The blog format has changed from /blog/view/:title to /blog/:title.

 Please proceed to /blog to view the post you are looking for.

 My old CMS used Summernote as its WYSIWYG and although is a great editor, some of the content that it spits out truly is questionable.
 I’ve managed to convert most of the posts to markdown, but a few of them are still using the old WYSIWYG ouput which with my new layout isn’t the prettiest.

 Over time I will make my way through them as there really isn’t that many to do, but this is more an FYI for the time being that some of them have really messed up formatting.

-This isn’t really a CDN, because it’s not a network.
-It’s just a subdomain of my main domain hosted elsewhere that supports PHP etc, but nonetheless.
+This isn’t really a CDN, it’s a subdomain of my website that is hosted off of GitHub for server side stuff like PHP.
+It also hosts my Package Library of things that aren’t on NuGet yet.
 Moving to Jekyll meant that anything that I had created previously in PHP no longer worked (makes sense), so ext.laim.scot is just for any APIs or anything that I still want to use that I can’t host on GitHub.